-SMP AE was hit with great force by the coronavirus crisis and suffered from severe effects in some aspects.
+SMP Deutschland GmbH was hit with great force by the coronavirus crisis with some severe effects.
 We are battling massive decreases in sales due to differentiated shut downs and plant closures among our customers.
 An application for the short-time work furlough scheme was lodged at the applicable employment agency as the quickest reaction, with the aim of implementing the program consistently to reduce personnel expenses.
 It is also important that specialist employees are not lost at the current time so that they will be available immediately for the subsequent start up and ramp up.
 All the avenues available under the law that have a positive impact on the Company's liquidity were exploited immediately and measures such as deferrals of social security contributions, compensatory levies in lieu of employing severely disabled, contributions to employer's liability insurance and tax liabilities were applied for and reported.
-As of today, measures are being developed and introduced in close collaboration with HSE/GUSI, the company doctor and the production areas in order to keep the infection risk during a restart of production as low as possible within the Company.
+As of today, measures are being developed and introduced in close collaboration with HSE/GUSI, the company doctor and the production areas in order to keep the infection risk at production start as low as possible within the Company.
 Which further measures will be necessary depends on the market-specific development and difficult to predict at present.